Street and Place Names in Hopedale

 Article 2.
 Voted: Unanimously, that the highway known as Water Street, which extends northerly from land of Henry L. Patrick across the westerly end of Depot Street to land of the Grafton & Upton Railroad Company be and is hereby discontinued.
 Town Report, 1915, p.
 22.

 West[‘s] Cove – The cove on Hopedale Pond that comes within a few feet of Freedom Street.
 Is it West or West’s?
 I don’t know.
 It’s on the west side of the pond, but it’s also right by where the Tom West family lived for many years.
-Their residence is now [2008] the home of Bill and Nancy Gannett.
-The Hopedale Coal & Ice Company icehouse once stood on the site of the West/Gannett house.
+Tom West was the president of Draper Corporation in the mid-twentieth century.
+The home was later occupied by Bill and Nancy Gannett.
+The Hopedale Coal & Ice Company icehouse once stood where the house is now.

 West Foundry – The big green building near Fitzgerald Drive.
 It was named for Thomas West, president of Drapers for many years during the mid-twentieth century.